executium/api-version-2/rest-api.md

 ## List Private Servers
-List all the private servers your currently have on your package.
+List all the private servers your currently have on your php-sdk.

 ```
 POST /api/v2/subscriptions/list-private-servers